bibermann/doco-cli/docs/doco-help.md

 │                                [default: (stdin or current directory)]       │ ╰──────────────────────────────────────────────────────────────────────────────╯
 ╭─ Options ────────────────────────────────────────────────────────────────────╮
-│ --running  -r        Consider only projects with at least one running or     │ │                      restarting service.                                     │ │ --follow   -f        Follow (adds -f).                                       │ │ --help     -h        Show this message and exit.                             │ ╰──────────────────────────────────────────────────────────────────────────────╯
+│ --running    -r        Consider only projects with at least one running or   │ │                        restarting service.                                   │ │ --no-follow  -q        Quit right after printing logs.                       │ │ --help       -h        Show this message and exit.                           │ ╰──────────────────────────────────────────────────────────────────────────────╯
 ```